Kihumba/private-/Phase-C/Laravel-Learning-Outcomes/Curriculum/5 - Artisan Commands/README.md

 Skill Description
 ----------

-Artisan is a laravel tool for running commands.
-This skill involves understanding how to create commands for various tasks in a Laravel application.
+The Fellow wil be able to use Artisan to create commands for various tasks in a Laravel application.

 Outputs